Ongoing Service Opportunities

 Many of our local community partners have ongoing volunteer and service opportunities throughout the year.
 We have compiled a list of ongoing opportunities here.
 Know of an opportunity that we need to be aware of?
 Email us at email@example.com and we will add it to the list.

-Compassionate K9s is a therapy dog breeder trainer located in Newberry, FL that trains Labrador Retrievers to be service assistance dogs.
+Compassionate K9s is a therapy dog breeder located in Newberry, FL that trains Labrador Retrievers to be service assistance dogs.
 Compassionate K9s provides Service Dogs to those in need.
-Our Service Dogs are Labs and Border Collies.
+Their Service Dogs are Labs and Border Collies.
 They are professionally trained to the specific needs of their new owner.

 Alachua County Humane Society

 Alachua County Humane Society is a non-profit 501(c)(3) organization dedicated to helping pets in Alachua County for more than 40 years.
-Together with our Maddie’s Fund Community Partners, we work closely with Alachua County’s municipal public intake shelter, Alachua County Animal Services to reduce the euthanasia rate from over 7,000 per year to under 1,000.
-Our goal is to become a community where no healthy or treatable animal is euthanized due to lack of space.
+Together with Maddie’s Fund Community Partners, they work closely with Alachua County’s municipal public intake shelter, Alachua County Animal Services to reduce the euthanasia rate from over 7,000 per year to under 1,000.
+Their goal is to become a community where no healthy or treatable animal is euthanized due to lack of space.

 Family-friendly service opportunities are available.
 Please contact the Director of Volunteer Programs for more information.